Contact Joanna Zawadzka

 - Soil Resources

 Joanna Zawadzka has a strong interest in spatial data analysis in the context of the environmental mapping and modelling.
-She uses various GIS, remote sensing, and statistical methods to extract, analyse, and interpret data on natural environment, contributing to a variety of research and commercial projects.
+She uses various GIS, remote sensing, and machine learning methods to extract, analyse, and interpret data on natural environment, contributing to a variety of research and commercial projects.

 Joanna's recent activities include:

-- teaching digital terrain analysis and digital soil mapping in the Advanced GIS and Environmental Resource Survey MSc modules.
+- Teaching digital terrain analysis and digital soil mapping at the Geographical Information Management MSc course.

 - Department for Energy and Climate Change (DECC)

 - EU Horizon 2020

 - EU Framework 7

 - ISRIC - World Soil Information

 - Zawadzka JE, Harris JA & Corstanje R (2021) A simple method for determination of fine resolution urban form patterns with distinct thermal properties using class-level landscape metrics, Landscape Ecology, 36 (7) 1863-1876.